Mannose Binding Lectin

 New York DOH Approval Status

-Separate serum or plasma from cells ASAP or within 2 hours of collection.
-Transfer 1 mL serum or plasma to an ARUP Standard Transport Tube.
+Separate serum from cells ASAP or within 2 hours of collection.
+Transfer 1 mL serum to an ARUP standard transport tube.
 (Min 0.2 mL)

-After separation from cells: Ambient: Unacceptable; Refrigerated: Unacceptable; Frozen: 1 year (avoid repeated freeze/thaw cycles)
+After separation from cells: Ambient: 48 hours; Refrigerated: 7 days; Frozen: 30 days (avoid repeated freeze/thaw cycles)

 Mannose-binding protein is a component of the innate or natural immune system which binds to mannose residues on a variety of different microorganisms.
 When bound, this lectin will trigger the complement pathway resulting in opsonization.
 Mannose-binding protein is also an acute phase reactant produced by the liver.
 Patients who have abnormal levels of mannose-binding protein may have recurrent significant infections in the absence of abnormalities in the four major arms of the immune system.
 Abnormal mannose-binding protein concentrations have been found in patients with infectious disorders such as tuberculosis and hepatitis B and in autoimmune disorders, including recurrent spontaneous abortion and systemic lupus erythematosis.